Toxic Cosmetics: Ingredients and Contaminants to Avoid

 Many of the beauty products we use every day, from shampoos to makeups to soaps, contain toxins and contaminants that could cause adverse health effects.

 Read on to learn why consumers are increasingly choosing natural and organic cosmetics and how definitions of clean beauty can vary from brand to brand.
 Then, learn about 11 of the most dangerous cosmetics ingredients and contaminants and other potentially risky things that may be lurking in your products.
-You'll also find information about what ingredients and contaminants to avoid, including when pregnant or breastfeeding, amd what laws surround the cosmetics industry.
+You'll also find information about what ingredients and contaminants to avoid, including when pregnant or breastfeeding, and what laws surround the cosmetics industry.
 Finally, we'll introduce you to some companies and influencers striving to make our bodies and worlds a bit healthier.

 sponsored content, school availability varies by location